Poul Kallsberg

 Poul Kallsberg (born 4 February 2003) is a Faroese professional footballer who plays for Danish 1st Division club Hillerød and the Faroe Islands national team.

 Club career

 Kallsberg played for Skála as a youth.
 It wasn't until in June 2019, where he made his senior debut for Skála against KÍ in the Betri Deildin.
 During the 2021 season, he won the 1. deild to gain promotion back to Betri Deildin after his side got relegated last season.

 Kallsberg was offered a week trial from Italian club Lazio through a teammate's agent who knew the staff in the club.

 On 10 November 2022, Kallsberg joined Víkingur Gøta on a two-year contract after Skála got relegated at the conclusion of the season.

+On 10 July 2025, Kallsberg moved abroad and joined Danish 1st Division side Hillerød on a three-year contract.

 International career

 Kallsberg has represented the Faroe Islands at youth level.

 Personal life

 Growing up in Faroe Islands, Kallsberg supports English club Arsenal and has dreamt of playing for the Gunners as a kid.
 He revealed his favourite players was both Cristiano Ronaldo and Neymar.